10 Reasons Why Playing Video Games is Good for Your Brain

 If you are looking for new video games to improve your health or just to enjoy, Record Head is the place for you.
 As your local hub for new and used video games and gaming systems, we have something for everyone, from vintage classics to the hottest games.
 If you have old games lying around, bring them to our Milwaukee shop to trade for a new toy to enjoy.

-With more than 40 years of experience in the industry, we know a lot about buying, selling and trading video games and electronics.
+With more than 40 years of experience in the industry, we know a lot about buying, selling and trading video games and other electronics such as stereos.
 Our friendly and knowledgeable staff would love to chat about your favorite games or even repair your broken console.
 Visit us today to find great deals on awesome video games and gaming systems, or shop our supply online.
 Now that you know how good video games are for your brain, it’s time to start gaming.